ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 A window pops up where Web Scraper is doing its work: starting at the index then proceeding to each page of resolutions in turn.
 It will take around 5 minutes to run.
 When it is finished, _Export data as CSV_ and view the data in spreadsheet software such as Excel or Google Sheets.
 (We do not yet know of a way to make the Web Scraper extension only do part of a scrape!)

+> ## Extension challenge: count how many resolutions there are per year
+> Use spreadsheet software to count the number of resolutions per year.
+Are any numbers surprising?
+>
+> Hint: consider using a Pivot Table, and then a bar chart of the counts.